MPH - UW Graduate School Application Materials

 Please note that this is not an academic "Statement of Purpose," but rather an opportunity to reflect on your intellectual growth and development, both inclusive of and beyond your academic goals.

-8) Ranked areas of emphasis (MS, MS applied and PhD students only)
+9) Ranked Areas of Emphasis (MS, MS applied and PhD students only)

 Students will choose an area of emphasis which will allow you to gain specialized disciplinary training, or you can create your own customized degree pathway.
 Read more about the areas of emphasis here.
 Please note that if admitted, you will have until the end of your first quarter to formally select an area of emphasis.
 Your answer here in no way impacts your likelihood of admission, nor will you be held to the selection you make now.

 You will be asked to provide the names of three to five DEOHS faculty whose research interests you, and who you think might be a good fit for mentoring your thesis research, capstone or applied project.
 The ranking you provide is intended to give us a better idea of how your interests align with our faculty.
 You may end up working with a faculty member who isn’t in your initial ranking, and we cannot guarantee that you will work with any of the faculty that you have listed.
-Before you add faculty to your ranked list, please look at the "mentorship" section on their faculty profile to ensure they are taking on new students for your degree category in autumn 2023.
+Before you add faculty to your ranked list, please look at the "mentorship" section on their faculty profile to ensure they are taking on new students for your degree category.
 On their faculty page, you will find a short list of student research projects recently mentored by that faculty member.
+PhD applicants are encouraged to reach out to faculty before they apply.
 To see a complete list of all projects mentored by all faculty, please see the student research page.